 Wellness is a process of adapting patterns of behavior that lead toward health, heightened life satisfaction, and the integration of social, mental, emotional, spiritual, and physical health.
 The Licking County Family YMCA Health & Fitness Center hopes to provide our members the opportunity to meet all of these goals.
 Our center offers a variety of programs, and a diverse selection of exercise equipment to meet those needs.
 Health & Fitness Center staff members are available to assist you with questions or concerns and supervise the Fitness Center throughout the day.
 Health & Fitness Center staff can spot you, discuss exercise topics or programs, and assist you with any equipment.

 While using our fitness facilities, appropriate clothing, including a shirt, must be worn.
 Plastic suits are prohibited unless a member has written permission from his or her doctor.

-Our Women & Youth Fitness Center is designed for women of all ages and children between the ages of 10 and 16.
+Our Women & Youth Fitness Center is designed for women of all ages and children between the ages of 8 and 14.
 All youth are required to receive an orientation prior to using the Women and Youth Fitness Center.
+Youth ages 8-10 are required to be supervised by a parent, and are limited to cardio equipment only at the discretion of the fitness attendant.
 For youth ages 10-11, a parent must be located in the building in order to use the facility.
 10-11 year old members will be limited to The Hoist Circuit equipment.
 The Hoist Circuit program significantly reduces the potential for damage or injury while developing muscles, joints and bones.

 Youth ages 12-14 and women of all ages will have access to the entire room, which includes a variety of cardio equipment, strength training machines, free weights, and a variety of other fitness equipment.
 This room will only be open during designated periods.
 Check with the member services desk for a schedule.